 …

 The Number of Taps Present subfield indicates the number of taps present in each channel measurement.

-…
+This subfield has the same encoding as the Number of Taps Requested subfield specified in Table 9-234.…

-The Aggregation Present subfield is set to 1 to indicate that, in case of channel aggregation, channel measurement feedback per channel is present.
+The Channel Aggregation Present subfield is set to 1 to indicate that, in case of channel aggregation, channel measurement feedback per channel is present.
 Otherwise, it is set to 0.

 Modify Table 12 as follows (CID 1148, 1403):